Zihang97/Peer-to-Peer-Chat/README.md

 ## Feature
 - **Concurrency:** Users can chat with multiple persons concurrently.
 We use `selectors` module to monitor every socket connected.
-- **Discovery and Mute:** Users can decide their state of discovery.
+- **Discovery and Muteness:** Users can decide their state of discovery.
 When a user is discovered, clients can send them any updates or new chats.
 When a user is not discovered, the messages sent to him are pending, so users are able to block other users.
 - **Distributed Storage:** Data are distributed and securely stored on client's local databases.
 - **History:** Usesrs can display or search chat history from their local databases.